 - a.
-Grades are not grievable but can be appealed. (see Administrative Regulation 5540). - b.
-Sexual harassment complaints are filed in accordance with Administrative Regulation 5510 and are not covered under Student Grievances. - c.
-Discrimination complaints are filed in accordance with Administrative Regulation 3430 and are not covered under Student Grievances.
+Grades are not grievable but can be appealed. (see SBCCD Administrative Procedure 5540). - Sexual harassment complaints are filed in accordance with SBCCD Administrative Regulation 5510 and are not covered under Student Grievances. - Discrimination complaints are filed in accordance with SBCCD Administrative Procedure 3430 and are not covered under Student Grievances.